 -0 oldpassword Avoid prompting by specifying the old password on the command line.
-This option is not supported if your site is configured to use security level 2, 3, or 4. -P newpassword Avoid prompting by specifying the new password on the command line.
-This option is not supported if your site is configured to use security level 2, 3, or 4. user Superusers can provide this argument to change the password of another user. g-opts See the "Global Options" on page 491 section.
+This option is not supported if your site is configured to use security level 2, 3, or 4.
+If you use the -0 option, you must use the -P option. -P newpassword Avoid prompting by specifying the new password on the command line.
+This option is not supported if your site is configured to use security level 2, 3, or 4. user Superusers can provide this argument to change the password of another user. g-opts See "Global Options" on page 521 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A list p4 configure set dm.password.minlength=16

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A list